atedja/go-multilock/README.md

 strings as locks, which allows multiple goroutines to synchronize independently without having to share common mutex objects.

-One common application is to use multiple external ids (e.g. resource IDs) as the lock, and thereby preventing multiple goroutines from potentially reading/writing to the same resources, creating some form of transactional locking.
+One common application is to use external ids (e.g. resource ids, filenames, database ids) as the lock, and thereby preventing multiple goroutines from potentially reading/writing to the same resources, creating some form of transactional locking.

 ### Installation